vm6502q/qrack.github.io/docs/api/qcircuit.rst

 Via `QCircuitGate`, the fundamental "atomic" gate of a `QCircuit` is "uniformly controlled."
 (See `Quantum circuits with uniformly controlled one-qubit gates <https://arxiv.org/abs/quant-ph/0410066>`_.)
 In other words, a different "target qubit payload" (as a 2x2 operator on a single qubit, controlled) is associated with every logical permutation of control qubits, which can greatly optimize performance through coalescence in an efficient form for state vector simulation.

-.. doxygenfunction:: Qrack::QCircuit::QCircuit(bool)
+.. doxygenfunction:: Qrack::QCircuit::QCircuit(bool, bool)
-.. doxygenfunction:: Qrack::QCircuit::QCircuit(bitLenInt, const std::list<QCircuitGatePtr>&, bool)
+.. doxygenfunction:: Qrack::QCircuit::QCircuit(bitLenInt, const std::list<QCircuitGatePtr>&, bool, bool)
 .. doxygenfunction:: Qrack::QCircuit::Clone()
 .. doxygenfunction:: Qrack::QCircuit::Inverse()
 .. doxygenfunction:: Qrack::QCircuit::Append(QCircuitPtr)